scottyschup/ruby-curriculum/language-basics/recursion.md

   * Start out by solving the problem for sensible currencies like `[25, 10, 5, 1]`.
 After solving merge sort, come back around to solve the problem for currencies like `[10, 7, 1]`.

+*For Ruby quiz it would have been nice if I had known the solution was also discussed on the same page as the problem, so I could have figure more of it out myself.*

 * Implement a method, [`merge_sort`][wiki-merge-sort] that sorts an `Array`.

 [wiki-binary-search]: http://en.wikipedia.org/wiki/Binary_search